jaceryann/ecommerce_search/README.md

 ### Product Rating

 The rating for each product, if available, is contained within a **span** tag of class 'a-icon-alt'.
-However, this class of **span** is also used for other icons so in order to differentiate, look for the word 'star' in the text. *Note: Again, maintain blanks where rating not available to keep lists the same length and order.*
+However, this class of **span** is also used for other icons so in order to differentiate, look for the word 'star' in the text. *Note: Again, maintain blanks where rating not available to keep lists the same length.*

 ```python
 prod_rate = [bso.find('span', string=re.compile('star'), class_='a-icon-alt') for bso in prod_li]